 Dr. James M. Paci joined Stony Brook Orthopaedic Associates in 2010 and is an Assistant Professor with the Department of Orthopaedics within the Stony Brook University School of Medicine.
-He specializes in the care of athletes and disorders of the shoulder, elbow and knee.
-Dr. Paci is a team orthopaedic physician for the Long Island Lizards professional lacrosse team, Stony Brook University, Suffolk Community College, and an orthopaedic consultant for many high schools on Long Island.
+He is a board-certified orthopaedic surgeon specializing in the care of athletes and disorders of the shoulder, elbow and knee.
+Dr. Paci is a team orthopaedic physician for Stony Brook University, Suffolk County Community College, Dowling College, and an orthopaedic consultant for many high schools on Long Island.

 Dr. Paci completed an orthopaedic sports medicine fellowship at the American Sports Medicine Institute (ASMI) in Birmingham, Alabama, under the direction of Dr. James Andrews, where he received the 2009-2010 award for excellence in clinical research.
 In Birmingham, Dr. Paci was the team physician for Huntingdon College and Bessemer Academy, and assisted with the care of athletes from the University of Alabama, Auburn University, the Washington Redskins football team, and the Montgomery Biscuits (AA) and Birmingham Barons (AA) baseball teams.
 Dr. Paci received his undergraduate degree from Yale University and was a member of the varsity football team.
 He continued his education at the Chicago Medical School where he received his medical degree.
 He then went on to complete his orthopaedic surgery residency at SUNY Upstate Medical University in Syracuse, New York, where he was Chief Resident from 2008-2009.
 While in Syracuse, Dr. Paci assisted in the care of the Syracuse Crunch ice hockey team (AHL), the Syracuse Chiefs baseball team (AAA), the SUNY Cortland University athletic program and the Onondaga Community College athletic program.